This the multi-page printable view of this section. Click here to print.

 6. Restart the company.

 7. Add the field in the Subscription.
-Look here.
+See Updating a Subscription after changing the Topic.

 Learn how to setup Subscriptions, used for receiving data from other Business Central companies.

-After setting up the Topic, the next step is to create a Subscription for each Party in the receiving company/companies.
-You must create one Subscription per Party (sending company) you are receiving data from.
+After setting up the Topic, create a Subscription for each Party in the receiving company or companies.
+Each Subscription corresponds to a Party from which data is received.

-If you are setting up a Subscription in a multiple Business Central environment, using Azure Service Bus, you must run the Topic in the sending company before you are setting up the Subscription
+In a multiple Business Central environment using Azure Service Bus, run the Topic in the sending company before setting up the Subscription.

 2. Enter the Party code for the sending company and select the related Topic.

 4. Review and adjust tables under Subscription Tables.
-Delete tables you do not wish to import.
+Delete tables that should not be imported.
 Re-add deleted tables if needed (limited to tables present in the Topic).

 5. Use Subscription Fields to modify field-level data processing, mapping, and rules.